WHAT ARE WE GOING TO ASSESS?

 -Team working abilities;

-Part of these attributes are used and presented below in the model developed for this paper.
+Part of these attributes are used and presented below in the

 -EQUIPMENT AND MACHINES